ePages-de/epages-devportal/beyond-essence/experience/usability-guidelines.md

 * Keep the users informed about what is going on through appropriate feedback in the UI within a reasonable timeframe.
 * Don't let your users guess.
 Explain them where their action has led them to.
 For example, your users would appreciate a "Thank you" message and an order confirmation when they've completed a purchase.
-* Keep the information process going: tell the user why they're waiting, why there's an error, praise them, offer them support.
+* Keep the information process going: tell the users why they're waiting, why there's an error, praise them, offer them support.

 ### Be consistent and set value on standards